lamhq/tech-notes/devops/aws/5-database/1-rds.md

 - The Availability Zones (AZs) that include the subnets you want to add
 - The subnets in that AZ where your DB instance are placed

-The subnets you add should be private so they don’t have a route to the internet gateway.
+The subnets you add should be private so they don't have a route to the internet gateway.
 This ensures your DB instance, and the cat data inside of it, can only be reached by the app backend.

 Access to the DB instance can be further restricted by using network access control lists (ACLs) and security groups.